 1+ Year Nice-to-haves

-- Color-Changing Clock — My Tot Clock is a great color changing clock that can help children learn when it is time to sleep, and when it is okay to wake up.
-This product can potentially increase the duration children stay asleep and how often they bug parents in the morning.
-For details on the most popular toddler clocks on the market, take a look at our article about The Best Toddler Clocks.
+- Color-Changing Clock — A top-ranked toddler clock can help children learn when it is time to sleep and when it is okay to wake up.
+Our lineup includes products that can potentially increase the duration children stay asleep and how often they bug parents in the morning.